jlapeyre/Symata.jl/README.md

 is done.
 You should also be able to  associate automatic rules with `f` like this `g(f(x_)) ^= x^2`.
 But, this is not done yet.

-You can see the evaluation sequence in `loopmeval` and `meval` in the code.
+You can see the evaluation sequence in `infseval` and `meval` in the code.

 #### Parsing